sdminonne/kubernetes/docs/proposals/workflow.md

 This proposal introduces a new REST resource `Workflow`.
 A `Workflow` is represented as [graph](https://en.wikipedia.org/wiki/Graph_(mathematics)), more specifically as a DAG.
 Vertices of the graph represent steps of the workflow.
-Edges of the graph represent the dependencies between vertices.
-Between two vertices only an edge is admitted (a `Workflow` is not a _multi-graph_).
+The workflow steps are represented using `WorkflowStep` resource.
+The edges of the graph are not represented explicitally but they are stored as a list of predecessors in each node/`WorkflowStep`.

 ### Workflow

 A new resource will be introduced in API.
-A `Workflow` is a graph of.
-In the simplest case it's a a graph of `Job` but it can also be a graph of other entity (for example cross-cluster object or other `Workflow`).
+A `Workflow` is a graph.
+In the simplest case it's a a graph of `Job` but it can also be a graph of other entity (for example cross-cluster object or others `Workflow`).

 ```go
 // Workflow is a directed acyclic graph